 - Part 1 – Bitlocker Unlocked with Joy – Behind the Scenes Windows 10

-- Part 2 – Device Encryption – Bitlocker made Effortless
+- Part 2 – Device Encryption – Bitlocker made Effortlessly

 What is Bitlocker?
 Nothing new to introduce…

-NOTE: For SSDs with built-in hardware encryption, Bitlocker used to rely on the hardware encryption capabilities of the drive’s crypto processor.
-This helped to offload cryptographic operations to the drive’s controller from the CPU thereby aiding in performance and efficiency.
-Read this to know more about the working architecture of such drives.
+NOTE: For SSDs with built-in hardware encryption, Bitlocker used to rely on the hardware encryption capabilities of the drive’s cryptoprocessor.
+This helped offload cryptographic operations to the drive’s controller from the CPU, thereby aiding performance and efficiency.
+Read this to know more about the functional architecture for such purposes.

-However, in response to the vulnerabilities as identified with self-encrypting drives, Microsoft released a Security Advisory ADV180028 urging customers to unencrypt any SSD that implements self-encryption, then re-encrypt it with software-based encryption.
-At present, Bitlocker defaults to software encryption even if the system drive has self-encryption capability.
+However, in response to the vulnerabilities identified with self-encrypting drives, Microsoft released a Security Advisory ADV180028 urging customers to unencrypt any SSD that implements self-encryption, then re-encrypt it with software-based encryption.
+Bitlocker defaults to software encryption even if the system drive has self-encryption capability.

 Relevance of Bitlocker in security…

-Measured Boot ensures that even if some malware has been successful in evading the ELAM and Code Integrity as subjected by Trusted Boot, its presence is still recorded which can be used by an AM service for remediation.
-Combined together, these all helps to secure the OS platform.
+Measured Boot ensures that even if some malware has been successful in evading the ELAM and Code Integrity as subjected by Trusted Boot, its presence is still recorded, which can be used by an AM service for remediation.
+Combined, these all help to secure the OS platform.

 But this is one side of the story.
-What about offline protection – when the OS is not running – system is off or is yet to boot?
-Consider the device is stolen or attacker gets physical access to device.
+What about offline protection – when the OS is not running – the system is off or is yet to boot?
+Consider the device is stolen, or the attacker gets physical access to the device.

-What about the security of data stored in the device drive?
+What about the security of data stored in the device drivers?

-<C:\Windows\System32\config> unprotected.
-Thus an attacker having physical access to a compromised device, can mount the drive to another system to gain access to the registry and hammer it with Brute-Force exploit tools to get data out from EFS encrypted files.
+However, design EFS can’t encrypt system files and directories, leaving the registry hives stored on the drive <C:\Windows\System3,2\config> unprotected.
+Thus an attacker with physical access to a compromised device can mount the drive to another system to gain access to the registry and hammer it with Brute-Force exploit tools to get data out from EFS encrypted files.